40843245/OOXML/Excel/structure/Appendix 1.2 -- tags in default namespace.md

 In above example, we can know that

-+ the `xmlns` namespace targets to `http://schemas.openxmlformats.org/spreadsheetml/2006/main`, meaning that the default namespace uses Office Excel 2006 (according to `xmlns="http://schemas.openxmlformats.org/spreadsheetml/2006/main"`).
++ the `xmlns` namespace targets to `http://schemas.openxmlformats.org/spreadsheetml/2006/main`, meaning that the default SpreadSheetML schema in Office Excel 2006 (according to `xmlns="http://schemas.openxmlformats.org/spreadsheetml/2006/main"`).
 + the `xmlns:r` namespace targets to `http://schemas.openxmlformats.org/officeDocument/2006/relationships`, meaning that the relationship uses Office Excel 2006 (according to `xmlns:r="http://schemas.openxmlformats.org/officeDocument/2006/relationships"`).
-+ the markup will be compatible to Office Excel 2006 (according to `xmlns:mc="http://schemas.openxmlformats.org/markup-compatibility/2006"`).
++ the markup will be compatible to Office Excel 2006 version (or above) (according to `xmlns:mc="http://schemas.openxmlformats.org/markup-compatibility/2006"`).
 + specifies extensions version.
 The extensions that introduced in relates to Office Excel 2013 (according to `xmlns:x15="http://schemas.microsoft.com/office/spreadsheetml/2010/11/main"`).
 + specifies extensions version.
 The extension that relates to revision tracking features introduced in or around Excel 2016 (according to `xmlns:xr="http://schemas.microsoft.com/office/spreadsheetml/2014/revision"`).
 + for further revision tracking enhancements introduced in a later update of Excel 2016 or a subsequent version. (according to `xmlns:xr6="http://schemas.microsoft.com/office/spreadsheetml/2016/revision6")`.
 + for yet another set of revision tracking features, likely introduced in a later update of Excel 2016 or a subsequent version (according to `xmlns:xr10="http://schemas.microsoft.com/office/spreadsheetml/2016/revision10"`)
-+ for revision tracking features introduced around Excel 2016. (according to `xmlns:xr2="http://schemas.microsoft.com/office/spreadsheetml/2015/revision2"
++ for revision tracking features introduced around Excel 2016. (according to `xmlns:xr2="http://schemas.microsoft.com/office/spreadsheetml/2015/revision2"`).
-`).
-+ it indicates that the xml preprocessor will ignores them.
++ it indicates that the xml preprocessor will ignores these namespace
     - x15
     - xr
     - xr6